 Can’t decide between Interior Design and Architecture?
 This is the only course in a polytechnic that covers both interior design and architectural design.

 Play with lights!
-Students will learn the importance of good lighting in interior design as they experiment with different lighting styles in the Lighting Lab.
+Learn the importance of good lighting in interior design as you experiment with different lighting styles in the Lighting Lab.
 A first in a polytechnic, this is a unique lab dedicated to lighting design.

-Recognised by the Board of Architects Singapore, our students can get up to two years of university study waived when they enrol in an architecture degree programme.
+Recognised by the Board of Architects Singapore, you can get up to two years of university study waived when they enrol in an architecture degree programme.